zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics-helloworld-pipeline/initialize-environment/initialize-environment.md

     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup

-## Task 1: Validate That Required Processes are Up and Running.
+## Task 1: Validate That Required Services are Up and Running.
-1. Now with access to your remote desktop session, proceed as indicated below to validate your environment before you start executing the subsequent labs.
-The following Processes should be up and running:
+Now with access to your remote desktop session, validate your environment before you proceed to the subsequent labs.
+1. Open the command terminal and run the command **ggsa-services**, to check the status of all the ggsa services.
+The following services should be up and running:

     - GoldenGate Big Data Manager
     - Apache Zookeeper Server (Kafka)